University of Kent Campus

 (Joined/trained with Iona in 2007)

 Elizabeth read English and History at University College Dublin.
 Following this she took a graduate Diploma in Business Studies at Rosse College in Dublin.
 She then moved to London and worked as a Courses Convenor for Birkbeck College.
 She qualified as a teacher of Information Technology and taught courses in the subject for a few years.
 Following this she qualified as a member of the Institute of Personnel and Development and moved into personnel/HR managerial roles, initially working for private sector companies, including Reuters Limited and the Hong Kong and Shanghai Bank.
-Elizabeth then returned to work within education in HR roles within the HE sector, including a number of years as Deputy Director of Personnel at St George’s, University of London.
+Elizabeth then returned to work within education in HR roles within the HE sector, including a number of years as Deputy Director of HR at St George’s, University of London.
 She was a Director on the Board of Trustees for SAUL (Superannuation Arrangements for University of London) for several years, advising on employment matters.
-Elizabeth is also a trained mediator and continues to use these skills in her current work.
+Elizabeth is also a trained mediator and continues to use these skills in aspects of her current work.

 Jonathan - Iona Kent and South East, RNIB/Action for Blind People Needs Assessor